BioinformaticsPlatformWIV-ISP/PACU/README.md

 The resulting BAM files can be used as input for the SNP workflow.
 The `--trim` option can be used to perform read trimming before mapping.

+The workflow generates a novel index for the reference genome if one is not already available.

 *Illumina data*
 ```
 PACU_map \